AndreaLK3/EvolutionAI/README.md

 We are interested in looking for movies that pass the Bechdel test (https://en.wikipedia.org/wiki/Bechdel_test).
 We've found a website that has a large collection of movie scripts - http://www.imsdb.com/.
 We would like you to scrape a few hundred scripts from this website (doesn't have to be all of them), and look for instances where a female character is talking to another female character.
 Produce some statistics for the movies you have data for, that you think would be relevant to the Bechdel test.

 ### Method
-We observe that characters, changes of scene, and scene descriptions are all introduced by a
+Characters, changes of scene, and scene descriptions are all introduced by a
 <b>bold</b> element in IMSDB.
-We use this to get the names - and from the names, the gender - of the characters in the movie.<br/>
+We use this to get the names of the characters in the movie, and from the names, their gender.<br/>
 Every sequence with characters that speak uninterrupted is considered a <b>dialogue</b>.
 We focus on dialogues with 4 lines and 8 lines, to try and pick exchanges that are somewhat relevant. <br/>
 How many dialogue segments can be found in each movie?
 How many of them have only women speaking?
 How many have no women present at all?